gunannan1/alcohol/readme.md

 # Notice

 1. If you meet some errors when using management system, you can try logout and login again.
-2. The project is now deployed in netcar research server 45.113.232.152, it can work now.
-But this server has 6 months limit, so it will expire Sep 2019.
+2. The project is now deployed in Netcar research server 45.113.232.152, it can work now.
+But this server has 6 months limit, so it will expire on Sep 2019.
 So maybe you need to deploy it on a new server.
 3. Please be careful about the security of the  database.
 Our database has ever been attacked by hacker.
 So please set a strong password and limit the authority of remote access.